mindspore-ai/docs/lite/tutorials/source_en/quick_start/quick_start.md

 The MindSpore team provides a series of preset device models that you can use in your application.
 Click [here](https://download.mindspore.cn/model_zoo/official/lite/mobilenetv2_openimage_lite/mobilenetv2.ms) to download image classification models in MindSpore ModelZoo.
 In addition, you can use the preset model to perform migration learning to implement your image classification tasks.
-For details, see [Saving and Loading Model Parameters](https://www.mindspore.cn/tutorial/en/master/use/saving_and_loading_model_parameters.html#id6).

 ## Converting a Model

 After you retrain a model provided by MindSpore, export the model in the [.mindir format](https://www.mindspore.cn/tutorial/en/master/use/saving_and_loading_model_parameters.html#mindir).
-Use the MindSpore Lite [model conversion tool](https://www.mindspore.cn/lite/tutorial/zh-CN/master/use/converter_tool.html) to convert the .mindir model to a .ms model.
+Use the MindSpore Lite [model conversion tool](https://www.mindspore.cn/lite/tutorial/en/master/use/converter_tool.html) to convert the .mindir model to a .ms model.

 Take the MindSpore MobileNetV2 model as an example.
 Execute the following script to convert a model into a MindSpore Lite model for on-device inference.
 ```bash